ceph/ceph/doc/ops/install/mkcephfs.rst

 Note how the ``host`` variables dictate what node runs what services.
 See :doc:`/config` for more information.

+It is **very important** that you only run a single monitor on each node.
+If you attempt to run more than one monitor on a node, you reduce your reliability and the procedures in this documentation will not behave reliably.

 .. todo:: More specific link for host= convention.

 .. todo:: Point to cluster design docs, once they are ready.